dionisggr/multiserve/README.md

-<h1 align="center">Tec3 API</h1>
+<h1 align="center">Baseport</h1>

-## Overview
+## What is it?
-Tec3 API is a straightforward REST API with authentication written in JavaScript and using Docker, Express, Joi, Knex, Supabase and Passport
+Baseport is a really simple boilerplate to build a REST API with authentication written in JavaScript and using Docker, Express, Joi, Knex, Supabase and Passport

+## How does it work?
 It sets up an Express REST API with Supabase, providing features like Docker containerization, database connection, authentication, error handling, and more.
-It includes some basic routes for authentication and user creation to kickstart most new projects as well.
+It includes some basic routes for authentication and user creation to kickstart most projects.

-## Key Features
+## What does it use?
 - [**Docker containerization**](https://www.docker.com/resources/what-container/) to enable easy deployment with no need to install PostgreSQL.
 - Session-based authentication provided using [**Passport**](https://www.passportjs.org/).
 - A strong and reliable relational database included with [**PostgreSQL**](https://www.postgresql.org/).